xinydev/telemetry-solution/tools/topdown_tool/README.md

 ### Possible workarounds:
 * Use a larger instance size.
 Ideally a full socket or a metal instance.
-* It is possible to schedule events within a metric independently by specifying `--collect-by=none`, although note that this can lead to unusual/invalid data for all but the most homogenous workloads.
+* It is possible to schedule events within a metric independently by specifying `--collect-by=none`, although note that this can lead to unusual/invalid data for all but the most homogeneous workloads.